 embodies what’s best about theatrical adaptations from the poetry in the

-dialogue to the thoroughness to which the actors do their legwork.
+dialogue to the thoroughness with which the actors do their legwork.
 The film

 also boasts the year’s best ensemble.

 9. Star Trek Beyond, Justin Lin- Very much enjoyed the smaller scale in

 story as it allowed the characters more quiet moments of character development

 and pairings that showed new angles.
 This was balanced by special effects that